General purposes

 Coastal fisheries Year or finer Irregular areas Numbers or live weight equivalent O

-Documentation describing the extrapolation procedures (including raising factors for logbook coverage) is also required and must be routinely submitted.
+Documentation describing the extrapolation procedures (including raising factors for logbook coverage) is also required and must be routinely submitted (Res.
+15/02; para.
+4).
 A template for reporting information on sampling procedures is available in the document IOTC-2021-WPDCS17-27.

 Data dimensions